Automattic/jetpack/readme.txt

 * Bug Fix: Open Graph: Resolved PHP warning on open graph gallery pages when the gallery is empty.

 = 3.0.1 =
-* Bugfix: AtD: A wpcom-only function got synced by mistake and caused a few errors.
+* Bug Fix: AtD: A wpcom-only function got synced by mistake and caused a few errors.
 Fixed.
-* Bugfix: Post By Email: Add static keyword to a function.
+* Bug Fix: Post By Email: Add static keyword to a function.
-* Bugfix: ShareDaddy: In the admin-side configuration of sharing links, we used a Path icon instead of Pinterest.
+* Bug Fix: ShareDaddy: In the admin-side configuration of sharing links, we used a Path icon instead of Pinterest.
 Oops!
-* Bugfix: ShareDaddy: We inadvertently appended `via @jetpack` to some twitter shares.
+* Bug Fix: ShareDaddy: We inadvertently appended `via @jetpack` to some twitter shares.
 This is no longer the case.
-* Bugfix: Related Posts: Tidying up and relocation of the `resync` button formerly on the more info modal.
+* Bug Fix: Related Posts: Tidying up and relocation of the `resync` button formerly on the more info modal.
-* Bugfix: Infinite Scroll: Work better with core's MediaElement.js
+* Bug Fix: Infinite Scroll: Work better with core's MediaElement.js
-* Bugfix: Heartbeat: Undeclared variable fixed.
+* Bug Fix: Heartbeat: Undeclared variable fixed.

 = 3.0 =
 * New User Interface for managing modules and settings